AlexSantopaolo/Optimization-Based-Iterative-Learning-Control-for-Trajectory-Tracking/README.md

-<h1>Optimization-Based Iterative Learning Controlfor Trajectory Tracking</h1>
+<h1>Optimization-Based Iterative Learning Control for Trajectory Tracking</h1>
 <h3>Project description:</h3>

 In this project an iterative learning controller is realized and tested on a Cart-Pole system.
 Starting from a feasible swing-up trajectory, at each trial, the uncertainties over the dynamics parameters of the model are estimated and incorporated in the controller formulation during the next iteration.
 Simulation implemented in Matlab.
 <h3>File details:</h3>

-MAIN.M : is the main file.
+*MAIN.M* : is the main file.

 Section 1: there is an INIT.M call to initialize the parameters.
 Section 2: Using get_optimal_trajectory function a NPLMC algotithm is run to find the ideal trajectory.
 There is the plotting of Ideal trajectory.
 Section 3: Number of simulation for ILC to converge 4.
 We set up the real nominal condition that varies at each iteration.
 First simulation run with optimal input .
 Computed Lifted representation.
 Initilization of Kalman filter matrices and cycle with simulation.
 Run control step using fmicon.
 Computed each simulation trajectory and plotted of all of them.